boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Series settings

-Series settings enabled only when you configure the **series** in `Assigned Data` tab.
+Series settings are enabled only when you configure the **series** in the `Assigned Data` tab.

 ![Series Settings](/static/assets/visualizing-data/visualization-widgets/images/number-card/series.png)

 #### Fixed rows and columns

-If you enable the Fixed rows and columns, you can customize the rows and columns.
+If you enable Fixed rows and columns, you can customize the rows and columns.
 The rows and columns are fixed based on the container size and the card size of the number card.

 ### Row count